ryanccn/vivid-zsh/README.md

 [vivid](https://github.com/sharkdp/vivid) `LS_COLORS` as zsh plugins.

-installable anywhere that supports git repositories as plugins.
+[installable](#how-do-i-install-this) anywhere that supports git repositories as plugins.

-## how do i install this?

-it depends on what you are using for managing your zsh plugins.

 ## why do i need this?